Asian restaurants are losing money over the coronavirus, with some reporting a 50 percent drop in business.

 Nick Chung from the Super Bowl Chinese restaurant in Fortitude Valley said a lack of business during Chinese New Year forced him to cut staff hours:

 “I have to presume people get scared to go out because they don’t want to get the coronavirus, but I don’t think this virus should stop you from living your life.

 “A lot of restaurants have had to lay off staff and some restaurants have even had to close for periods of time to keep expenses down to get through this hard time.”

 Fortune Well Restaurant manager Becky Xie said her once-packed Sunnybank business now hosts just two tables on a Saturday night.

-She said they were struggling to pay wages and at serious risk of losing their business.
+She said they are struggling to pay wages and are at serious risk of losing their business.

 “Local people here need to support the local community,” she said.